 - Notre Dame California Internship Fund: supporting undergraduate students interning in California - provided through the generosity of a Notre Dame alumnus

 - Student Athlete Summer Career Experience Funds: supporting student athletes participating in a summer experience - provided through the generosity of the Brumm, Gluck, Graham, Murphy, and Rask families

 Each funding application is reviewed by the committee and selected recipients are sponsored through one of the above funds.
 A student only needs to apply with one application to be considered for all qualified funds.

 All students who have secured a summer experience should also consider pursuing the President's Circle Mentor Program.
 Pursuing a mentorship opportunity over the summer will help to enhance your summer learning experience through facilitated one-on-one conversations with a personalized mentor.

-The Meruelo Family Center for Career Development reserves the right to modify the Career Development Summer Funding Program requirements and policies at any time.
+The University and the Meruelo Family Center for Career Development reserves the right to modify the Career Development Summer Funding Program requirements and policies at any time.
 Any updates will be posted on this webpage and it is the applicant's responsibility to review this site for changes.